PierrePocheron/Ynov_VueJS_Sockekette/README.md

 ### 👕 `Module Product`

 - Display product informations
-- Add product to cart
+- Add / remove product from cart
+- Manage quantity of products in cart

 ### 🛒 `Module Cart`

 - Display product in cart
+- Validate the order

 #